VincentH-Net/CSharpForMarkup/README.md

 >
 >**To Be Continued**
 >
+>C# Markup is already included in **.NET MAUI**, the exciting next evolution of Forms, which amongst many other innovations adds support for MVU.
+See this [C# Markup for MVU and MVVM](https://github.com/dotnet/maui/issues/119) Spec PR for next-gen features.
+>
->I plan to add more features to C# Markup in new Xamarin Forms PR's.
+>In the mean time, I plan to add more features to C# Markup in new Xamarin Forms PR's.
 If you have issues or ideas, please add them in the Forms repo, include a link to [the PR](https://github.com/xamarin/Xamarin.Forms/pull/8342) and add CSharpForMarkup in the title.
 I also wil be working on tooling to support C# Markup (e.g. autoformat, convert XAML to C# Markup).
 Thanks!

 To use CSharpForMarkup, all you need are [these simple helpers](src/XamarinFormsMarkupExtensions.cs); include the single .cs file in your project and off you go.